mastodon/mastodon/EXPERIMENTS.md

 ## Client Flags

-Client flags are for incomplete features in the web UI, and are enabled via inputting `localStorage.experiments = 'xyz'`.
+Client flags are for incomplete features in the web UI, and are enabled by entering `localStorage.experiments = 'xyz'` in the browser developer console.
 Multiple flags are separated by a comma.

 ### Collections